argodev/studies/ot_survey/OT_Class_05_Manuscript.md

 Moses starts in 12:1 by saying, “These are the statutes and rules that you shall be careful to do in the land that the Lord, the God of your fathers, has given you to possess, all the days that you live on the earth.”
 The point of these 15 chapters is that as God’s people in God’s land, they were to worship God alone, reflect God’s holiness, and represent God’s justice.
 But... in spite of that straightforward purpose, this section of Deuteronomy may be the toughest to work through as we meditate on this book in our personal devotions.
 Why?
 Well, the general principle in 12:1 is followed by command after command that don’t really seem to apply to us.
 Like, how to destroy idols (Chs.
 12-13), clean and unclean food (Ch.
 14), tithes, animal property, and national feasts (Chs.
 14:22-16:17).
 How are we to make sense of _all_ these laws?

 For one, it’s helpful to see that there’s a basic structure in place.
-If you look at the back of your handout, you’ll see a guide to this underlying format:  broadly speaking, the laws follow the order of the Ten Commandments.
+If you look at the third page of your handout, you’ll see a guide to this underlying format:  broadly speaking, the laws follow the order of the Ten Commandments.

 Now, knowing that structure may be useful, but it doesn’t tell us everything we need to know about how to apply these laws today.
 To understand that, we need to take a step back and review the chapter of _redemptive history_ that Deuteronomy is in.